Rob Johnson & Huw Gilbert

 We are both mad about mountains, have spent our lives exploring the most beautiful mountains in the world and are lucky enough to make our full time living teaching you to enjoy them safely too.

-Mountaineering Instructor (MIC)
+Winter Mountaineering and Climbing Instructor

 & International Mountain Leader